Dehydrate blackberries and extend the harvest season. Save them for snacking, adding to tea or drinks, or to make

-Soak blackberries – in a 1:3 water to vinegar solution.
+Soak blackberries - in a 1:3 water to the vinegar solution.
 I let them soak for five minutes or so to be sure the vinegar gets a chance to really work.

 Rinse blackberries - I think rinse the berries in cool water, thoroughly.
 Be sure to pick out any blackberries that may already have been compromised, or any bits you don't want in your container or dehydrator trays.